 Background

 The Service Level Expectation (SLE) Design Team group is comprised of 3 gTLD Registry representatives and 3 ccTLD Representatives.
-We have been in contact with both ICANN and also IANA staff and they have been helpful where permitted.
+We have been in contact with ICANN staff and they have been helpful where permitted.

-The Design Team was asked review the current IANA functions operations, to record where IANA is performing well and identify any gaps and issues that it considered in need of further clarification, these carry a “?” notation.
+The Design Team was asked review the current IANA root management operations, to record where ICANN is performing well and identify any gaps and issues that it considered in need of further clarification, these carry a “?” notation.

-Due to the non-disclosure requirement placed upon IANA staff by NTIA, we are able to receive answers to specific questions to IANA once NTIA have given their approval.
-So the intent is to discuss this document in the CWG in Istanbul, identify and collect specific questions that the community would welcome being answered and present those question all together and obtain the appropriate concession so IANA can address these questions.
+Due to the non-disclosure requirement placed upon ICANN by NTIA, we are able to receive answers to specific questions to ICANN once NTIA have given their approval.
+So the intent is to discuss this document in the CWG in Istanbul, identify and collect specific questions that the community would welcome being answered and present those question all together and obtain the appropriate concession so ICANN can address these questions.

 In the interim period, the SLE Group conducted historical analysis based on two factors.
 The first was an analysis of the current Service Level Agreement that NTIA has with IANA and the second was to undertake analysis of real world transaction activity.
-Conducted by IANA, the source of this second data set was based on two categories.
-Published IANA performance Reports and transaction logs provided by ccTLD Registries interacting with the IANA.
+The source of this second data set was based on two categories: published IANA performance reports, and transaction logs provided by ccTLD registries interacting with the IANA root management function.

-The historical analysis used to determine actual transaction times resulted in DT-A analysing data from September 2013 to January 2015 which provided approximately 565 total data points – only 27 transactions took longer than 9 days and 13 took longer than 12 days.
+The historical analysis used to determine actual transaction times resulted in the SLE Group analysing data from September 2013 to January 2015 which provided approximately 565 total data points – only 27 transactions took longer than 9 days and 13 took longer than 12 days.
 It should also be highlighted that some/much of the delay is as a result of the Registry not responding to IANA to authorise the change request – so the delay is not necessarily within IANA's control.
-4 transaction took longer than 1 year and that is not necessarily a bad thing if the stability of the DNS is assured.
+4 transactions took longer than 1 year and that is not necessarily a bad thing if the stability of the DNS is assured.

 For efficient service delivery the following is intended to assist our discussions, identify where more work and information is needed and assist Registry operators be assured of efficient and predictable IANA service.

-Regarding Escalations: The Design Team endorse the concept of an IANA Customer Group specifically to monitor and also to fulfil escalation path for breach of service expectations.
+Regarding Escalations: The Design Team endorses the concept of an IANA Customer Group specifically to monitor and also to fulfil escalation path for breach of service expectations.
 The role and remit of the CSC is outside of DT-A’s remit, so the escalation path described in this document is rudimentary and designed to support Registry operations.
 We hand over to our CWG colleagues to better describe the recommended escalation path.

 Capturing the current status quo for IANA Root Zone Management